Chapter 1: Origins of the Yamaha Synthesizer - Yamaha USA

 D-1

-Technologies and products that could be seen as prototypes for the first electronic musical instruments have been around since the 1920s, but none has developed in closer association with popular music than the electronic organ.
-The Electone® ("Electone" is the product name (and trademark) used for Yamaha's electronic organs) debuted in 1959 with the D-1.
+Technologies and products that could be considered prototypes of the first electronic musical instruments have been around since the 1920s, but none has a closer association with popular music than the electronic organ.
+The Electone® ("Electone" is the product name [and trademark] used for our electronic organs) debuted in 1959 with the D-1.
 Similar musical instruments based on vacuum-tube technology were already available at the time, but the D-1 was revolutionary in that its modules relied on transistors alone.
-Although the Electone set the stage for the modern synth in terms of sound synthesis, it lacked the expressivity of acoustic instruments to such a degree that the president of Yamaha at the time referred to it as a mere "musical toy."
+Although the Electone set the stage for the modern synth in terms of sound generation, it lacked the expressivity of acoustic instruments to such a degree that the president of Yamaha at the time referred to it as a mere "musical toy."
 The instant one played a key, the instrument produced a tone that ceased immediately with an abrupt mechanical cutoff sound when the key was released.

-Various research projects at that time had identified the way in which a tone changes over time as the most important factor in our interpreting it as the sound of a musical instrument.
-Let's consider the piano as an example: the tone produced when a key is played includes complex harmonics generated by the physical striking of the string.
+Various research projects identified the most important factor in interpreting the authentic sound of a musical instrument: the way in which a tone changes over time.
+Consider the piano as an example: the tone produced when a key is played includes complex harmonics generated by the physical striking of the string.
 As the sound sustains, however, it gradually comes to resemble a wave with less harmonic content—such as a sine wave.
 This specific sonic variation over time is the most distinctive characteristic that allows us to identify the sound of the piano.
-Yamaha realized that the development of technologies capable of recreating these changes in a sound would be critical if electronic instruments were ever to produce the natural-sounding voices of acoustic instruments.
-In reality, Yamaha's history of synthesizer development actually began with this variation of sound over time and our quest to make the Electone produce more interesting sounds.
+Yamaha realized that the development of technologies capable of recreating these changes in sound were critical in producing the natural-sounding voices of acoustic instruments.
+In reality, our history of synthesizer development actually began with this variation of sound over time – and our quest to make the Electone produce more interesting sounds.

 Why Digital Technology in an Analog Synth?